thalium/thalium.github.io/www/content/posts/fuzzing-microsoft-rdp-client-using-virtual-channels.md

 This article aims at retracing my journey and giving out many details, hence why it is quite lengthy.

 I will first explain the basics of the *Remote Desktop Protocol*.
 Then, I will talk about my setup with WinAFL and fuzzing methodology.
 Finally, I will present some results I achieved, including bugs and vulnerabilities.

+## Recent related works

+While I was working on this subject, other security researchers have also been looking for vulnerabilities in the RDP client.
+Some CVEs that came out during this period are CVE-2021-34535, CVE-2021-38631 and CVE-2021-41371.

+In parallel, in August 2021, researchers from CyberArk have published some work they have conducted on fuzzing RDP ([Fuzzing RDP: Holding the Stick at Both Ends](https://www.cyberark.com/resources/threat-research-blog/fuzzing-rdp-holding-the-stick-at-both-ends)).
+Even though they also used WinAFL and faced similar challenges, their fuzzing approach is interesting and somewhat differs from the one I will present in this article.
+They found a few small bugs, including one I found as well (detailled in the [RDPSND section](#rdpsnd)).

 ## Why search for vulnerabilities in the RDP *client*?